-Sneak Peak of Book 2
+Sneak Peak of Book 2: Design Perspectives

 About the Author

-For my father, who put everything aside to raise two sons that will always be grateful.
+For my father, who put everything aside to raise two sons who will always be grateful.

 PREFACE

 This book is for game designers of all experience levels and for the teams, developers, and support staff they work with.
-It’s meant to showcase the reality of what game designers really do (or should be doing) and sheds light on some widespread misconceptions of the job.
-Misconceptions like “game designers control the game”, “game designers know best”, and the dreaded “coolest idea wins”.
-These misconceptions can cause designers to focus on the wrong values, be difficult to work with, or create production teams that don’t know how to effectively utilize their design team.
+It’s meant to showcase the reality of what game designers really do (or should be doing) and sheds light on some widespread misconceptions of the job, misconceptions like “Game designers control the game,” “Game designers know best,” and the dreaded “Coolest idea wins.”
+These misconceptions can cause designers to focus on the wrong values, be difficult to work with, or create production teams that don’t know how to utilize their design teams effectively.

 I wrote this book to be an easy-to-read, practical guide for the following people:

-Game Designers: This book will discuss what Game Designers really own and the skills they need to be successful.
-While anyone can design games, not everyone is a Game Designer.
-What distinguishes those two is the team.
-Game Designers are a part of a passionate development team.
-Working successfully alongside that team is as important as the game design itself.
-In this book we’ll discuss how to successfully drive the gameplay experience from vision to final product.
-We’ll also dive deeper into the skills required to inspire the team and build belief in the design.
+Game Designers.
+This book will discuss what game designers really own and the skills they need to be successful.
+Although anyone can design games, not everyone is a game designer.
+Game designers, unlike people who happen to design games, are a part of passionate development teams.
+Working successfully alongside such a team is as important as the game design itself.
+In this book as we discuss how to successfully drive the gameplay experience from vision to final product, we’ll also dive deeper into the skills required to inspire the team and build belief in the design among teammates

-Future Game Designers: For those passionate about becoming Game Designers, I have a few words of wisdom to start you off with: Game Design isn’t about your game ideas.
-If you want to become a Game Designer because you believe you have great game ideas then you’ll be truly disappointed with the actual job.
-Instead it’s about your critical thinking and ability to design.
-In short, how you turn the millions of ideas already out in the world and the thousands of ideas the dev team already has into solid designs that solve the current problem, fit the vision’s goals, and enhance the gameplay experience.
-In this book we’ll further discuss the difference between Ideas and Designs as well as dive deeper into the true day to day job of a Game Designer.
+Future Game Designers.
+For those passionate about becoming game designers, I have a few words of wisdom: Game Design isn’t about your game ideas.
+If you want to become a Game Designer because you believe you have great game ideas, then you’ll be truly disappointed with the actual job.
+Instead you'll find that the job is about your critical thinking and ability to design.
+In short, it has to do with how you turn the millions of ideas already out in the world and the thousands of ideas the dev team already has into solid designs that solve the current problem, fit the vision’s goals, and enhance the gameplay experience.
+In this book we’ll further discuss the difference between Ideas and Designs as well as dive deeper into the true day-to-day job of a Game Designer.

-Teams/Support: For everyone else already in game development but not on the design team, this book can help you better understand how games are structured and how to ensure your craft enhances the vision and the gameplay experience.
-I also give you the task of sharing the knowledge in this book with the game designers on your teams.
+Teams/Support.
+For everyone else already in game development but not on the design team, this book can help you better understand how games are structured and how to ensure your craft enhances the vision and the gameplay experience.
+I also give you the task of sharing the knowledge in this book with the Game Designers on your teams.
 Why?
-Because all of you are really who we’re working for.
+The answer is that you are who game designers are actually working for.
 Unless we’re on a dev team of one, it’s our job as game designers to inspire you.
 Great design means nothing without a team driving their passion into the product.
 The team is our first customer.
 The moment we forget that, morale starts to fall and the game starts to suffer.
 But that doesn’t mean the customer is always right.
 In this book I’ll showcase what designers are expected to own and how they should always turn to the team for ideas and feedback.

 Whether you’re new to game design, looking to hone your skills, or dreaming to completely restructure your design team’s philosophy, there’s something here for you.
 My goal with this book is to raise the role of Game Designer to a higher standard across the video game industry.